Get a list of users with personal data search user.search

 string

 The field by which the results are sorted.
-Sorting works on all fields from user.add
+Sorting works for all fields from user.add

 order